-PSPLyrics is a homebrew that displays lyrics synchronized with the music as a song is played.
+PSPLyrics is a homebrew which displays lyrics synchronized with the music as a song is being played.

 It includes its own MP3 player (MP3 ME Player) and is able to read LRC files that are widely available on the internet.